-The administrative upsurge of the temperature increase from January 1915 to January 2000 has grown from 0.45 (reported May 2008) to 0.66°C (reported January 2021).
-This represents an about 47% administrative temperature increase over this period, meaning that nearly half of the apparent global temperature increases from January 1910 to January 2000 (as reported by GISS) is due to administrative changes of the original data since May 2008.
+The administrative upsurge of the temperature increase from January 1915 to January 2000 has grown from 0.45 (reported May 2008) to 0.67°C (reported March 2021).
+This represents an about 49% administrative temperature increase over this period, meaning that about half of the apparent global temperature increases from January 1910 to January 2000 (as reported by GISS) is due to administrative changes of the original data since May 2008.

-Comparing global surface air temperature and lower troposphere satellite temperatures; updated to November 2020
+Comparing global surface air temperature and lower troposphere satellite temperatures; updated to December 2020

 Plot showing the average of monthly global surface air temperature estimates (HadCRUT4, GISS and NCDC) and satellite-based temperature estimates (RSS MSU and UAH MSU).
 The thin lines indicate the monthly value, while the thick lines represent the simple running 37-month average, nearly corresponding to a running 3-yr average.
 The lower panel shows the monthly difference between average surface air temperature and satellite temperatures.
 As the base period differs for the different temperature estimates, they have all been normalised by comparing to the average value of 30 years from January 1979 to December 2008.
+Please note that this diagram is only updated to December 2020, as the HadCRUT4 record is not yet updated beyond this month.

-Global air temperature linear trends updated to November 2020
+Global air temperature linear trends updated to December 2020